mistersouza/localle/README.md

 ## Up Next: What's in Store!

+### Across the Whole Site

+- Navbar

+    - __Navigation:__ A slick Bootstrap navbar that folds neatly on different screens, making navigation a breeze.
+    - __Menus:__ Home, About, and Shop are neatly laid out, with cool dropdowns for All Items, Popular Picks, and New Arrivals in the Shop section.
+    - __User-Friendly Touch:__ It's got your back!
+Depending on whether you're logged in or not, it shows just what you need—add items, run your store, or a friendly nudge to sign up.
+    - __One-Click Wonders:__ Quick buttons for the pros!
+Add items, run your store, peek into your inbox, or simply wave goodbye—all at the click of an icon.
+    - __Cart at a Glance:__ Oh, and that cart?
+It's right there, visible and ready to go, for those bigger screens.
+Shopping made easy!

+- Hero

+    - __Header Display:__ A dark-themed header section with padding and margin adjustments for styling purposes.
+    - __Conditional Content:__ Depending on the page path, it dynamically adjusts content:
+    - __Search Bar:__ On the '/inventory/all-items/' page, a search form is displayed.
+It includes an input field for search queries and a button to submit the search.
+    - __Page Title:__ For other pages, a centered title and a brief description are shown in white text.
+The title and description can be customized using template blocks.

+- Footer
+    - A standard footer section with dark background styling and padding to ensure visual consistency.

 ▷ Hey, listen up!
 We're all about making waves in the community and doing it right.
 We focused on the essentials, cherry-picking the must-haves that match most needs to get our MVP out the door on time.

 ### Access Granted: Let's Dive In